4ms/metamodule-plugin-sdk/README.md

     Modules that use an expander will always act as if the expander is not present.

   - The module's `rack::ModuleWidget` is constructed once when the plugin is loaded, and then destructed and never again constructed.
 Therefore `rack::Widget::step()` or `draw()` is never called on the ModuleWidget or any children widgets.
 This will change with the support of graphical elements in v2.0.

-We plan to address these:
+The next major firmware release (v2.0) will address some of these issues:

-  - To support graphical screens (dynamic drawing) we plan to implement an adaptor to go from nanovg to our native GUI engine, and call draw() on all visible widgets in the ModuleView (refresh rate will be limited).
-Statuc: Partially supported in v2.0-dev firmware.
+  - v2.0-dev firmware supports graphical screens (dynamic drawing) `step()` and `draw()` and `drawLayer()` are called for widgets that otherwise aren't drawn by the MetaModule GUI engine.

-  - Create a non-blocking (asynchronious) filesystem API to access files in the plugin dir (assuming the user hasn't ejected the USB drive or SD card).
+  - `ModuleWidget::step()` is called for all ModuleWidgets.
+If there is a custom `draw()` or `drawLayer()` then a full-module-sized canvas will be created and these will be called to draw onto it.

-    Status: async tasks are implemented in v2.0-dev branch.
-FatFS and POSIX APIs for filesystem access to USB or SD Cards is also implemented, but still under development.
+  - v2.0-dev supports non-blocking (asynchronious) tasks, which you can use to make filesystem calls.
+It also supports POSIX and FatFS filesystem API to access files in the plugin .mmplugin file, or anywhere on the SD Card or USB drive.
+There is a file picker and file save dialog box so users can locate files or specify a path to save into.